This French onion soup macaroni and cheese is a guaranteed crowd pleaser!

 - Add butter and flour to a medium sauce pan on medium heat.
 Whisk constantly until a paste forms.
 Slowly pour in your milk while whisking constantly.
 Bring sauce to a boil.

-- Mix in garlic and cheese while stirring with a rubber spatula or wooden spoon.
+- Mix in the cheeses, garlic, salt and nutmeg while stirring with a rubber spatula or wooden spoon.
 When all the cheese has melted and the sauce is smooth remove from heat.

 - In a large bowl or pan mix cooked pasta together with the cheese sauce.
 Pour macaroni into a large casserole dish.